Does Carhartt Shrink? The Truth About Carhartt Durability

 - Avoid: High heat in the dryer, which can cause polyester to temporarily melt or deform at temperatures above 150°C (302°F)

 Carhartt Force is the only major Carhartt fabric line where shrinkage is effectively a non-issue under normal home laundering conditions.
-If you own Carhartt Force pieces, you can wash and dry them without the sizing considerations that apply to duck canvas and heavyweight cotton.
+You should wash and dry Carhartt Force pieces without the sizing considerations that apply to duck canvas and heavyweight cotton.

 Pre-Washed vs. Non-Pre-Washed Carhartt: What to Look For

 The single most important step before buying or washing any Carhartt garment is checking the label.
-Carhartt has made a clear production shift over the years — most of their modern duck canvas products undergo pre-washing or garment-washing before they reach the consumer.
-This changes the care equation significantly.
+Carhartt has made a clear production shift over the years — most modern duck canvas products undergo pre-washing or garment-washing before reaching the consumer.
+This shift changes the care equation for sizing and shrinkage management.

 How to Identify Pre-Washed vs. Non-Pre-Washed Carhartt